by Kim Childs

 I gave it a try, even though it meant getting up a bit earlier, and pretty soon I was hooked, adding candles and soothing music to the practice of writing these pages.
 Eventually, green tea replaced coffee as I found that it made me, and my writing, less jittery.
 Within a few months, mornings had become my new favorite thing and I was firmly on the path to a more authentic life.

-Over the years, I’ve added other rituals to my mornings, such as yoga, meditation, walking, prayer and devotional chanting.
+Over the years, I’ve added other rituals to my mornings, such as yoga, meditation, walking, prayer and gratitude lists.
 Not that I do them all at once or all the time.
-The routines changed along with me as I left my radio career in the late 90s, spent two years living at a yoga center and enjoyed a gypsy phase before landing in the Boston area to teach the transformational practices that had changed my life, including The Artist’s Way.
+The routines changed along with me as I left my radio career in the late 90s, spent two years living at a yoga center and eventually landed in the Boston area to teach and coach the transformational practices that had changed my life, including The Artist’s Way.

 Cameron, recently interviewed in the Huffington Post, says this about her latest morning rituals, “I get up and I make myself oatmeal and coffee.
 Then I start my morning pages,” she reports.
 “After that, I write out a series of prayers, basically asking God to guard and guide me and my beloveds.”

 I do something similar these days, minus the oatmeal, offering my prayers and gratitude at a homemade altar.
-At the end I often rub my hands in glee and assume a so-called power pose (arms overhead in victory) as I shout, “Yes!” and recite my affirmations du jour.
+At the end, I often rub my hands in glee and assume a so-called power pose (arms overhead in victory) as I shout, “Yes!” and recite my affirmation du jour.

 Yes, it’s kinda corny.
 And it feels so good.